Copyright © Michael Richmond.

-Your job is to use a diffraction grating to measure
+Your job is to use a diffraction grating to measure two wavelengths:

 The first involves the same procedure you've used in the recent past: shine laser light through a device and measure the separation of bright or dark spots on a distant screen: